hipe/tmx/doc_test/doc/issues/018-unified-language.md

 ## content (rougly in development order)

-  • block: the topost meta-kind of structure under document. kind is `static` or `comment`.
+  • block: the topmost meta-kind of structure under document. kind is `static` or `comment`.

   • run: a `comment` block can be broken down into ths "sub-blocks": a "discussion run" or a "code run".

+  • item: for "forwards" output (normal use), an item is an artifact of tests. kind is `example` or ([#024]). code runs (bolstered by discussion runs) make items.

+  • node: an experimenal branch-like grouping of items. see [#024].

   • "common paraphernalia models" (see paraphernalia). "common" paraphernalia is paraphernalia likely to be found in most test suite